 As a neighbor and a notable literary figure, Frost was in conversations with the founders of Bennington College at its inception.
 He weighed in on one of the signature elements of a Bennington education – that the heart of student assessment is a narrative evaluation – saying “they prefer adjectives to numbers."
 He also made faculty recommendations to the founding president.
 Frost spoke at the College several times, including during the first academic year.

 Frost also lived for a time in what is now known as Shingle Cottage on the College campus.
 Later, as faculty housing, Shingle was home to Frost’s contemporaries, poets W. H. Auden and Theodore Roethke.
 It is currently a student residence.

 In addition to continuing as an historic house and museum, the College will use the Stone House Museum for educational purposes, incorporating it into its acclaimed literature and writing programming, which brings the nation’s leading poets, academics, and students together for lectures and rigorous writing instruction.
 The Frost House will provide enhanced learning and event space for Bennington’s literature efforts, including the Masters of Fine Arts in Writing program; The Bennington Review, the College's literary journal; and Poetry at Bennington, a residency series that brings award-winning poets to campus for readings.
 This fall, writer and Director of Special Programs Megan Mayhew Bergman will lead a class that explores Frost's presence in Shaftsbury – the work he made while here, his house, archives, and his agricultural intentions.

-The Friends of Robert Frost will continue operating the museum through its 2017 season, ending November 1.
-The house will close for the winter as planned and will reopen to the public in spring 2018.
+The College acquired the House officially on December 1, 2017.
+It will reopen to the public in spring 2018.
 Please sign up to receive notifications about programming and plans.